sjl/.plan/README.markdown

 * Dusted off my old [Project Euler][euler] repo and did another problem.
 * Dumped initial commits of [cl-pcg][] and [cl-blt][] to the internet in case my laptop catches fire.
 Still lots of work left to do on those.

+## 2017-02-11

+* Added basic level generation and scrolling to my AGDD minimal game.
+Also sound.
+* Fleshed out [cl-blt][] a tiny bit more.
+Ported a little terrain gen demo over to it.
+It seems promising.